-This post will feature some of the fashion industry’s most celebrated pieces of photography.
+This post will feature some of the fashion industry’s most celebrated pieces of fashion photography.
 Enjoy the read!

 Dovima with elephants